alainncls/LastMinuteTraining/README.md

 * [Eclipse] - A great Open source editor
 * [Java 8] - The most recent Java runtime environment / JVM
 * [MongoDB] - Awesome no-SQL database
+* [Python 3.4] - A useful language for server-side task scheduling
+* [LXML] - One of the best webscraping tools out there

 Installation
 --------------